Psychedelic/terabethia-docs/docs/terabethia-testnet/eth-weth.md

 Awesome!
 You have Goerli WETH on the Internet Computer, and can trade and use it on the IC's low-fee and fast transaction ecosystem.

-### Burn Your WETH and Get ETH Back on Ethereum
+### 3) Burn Your WETH and Claim Your ETH Back on Ethereum

 But, what if you want to get your WETH turned back into ETH on Ethereum?

-Simple, you need to call WETH's burn function through the proxy, and set a destination address on Ethereum that will receive the unlocked funds on the Ethereum-side proxy contract.
+Simple, you need to call WETH's burn function on the Internet Computer through the proxy, and set a destination address on Ethereum that will receive the unlocked funds on the Ethereum-side proxy contract.

 ```
 code example of doing that
 ```

-### Claiming Your ETH

-Last but not least, you need to claim your ETH on the Ethereum Proxy contract.
+Then, **on Ethereum**, you can claim your ETH on the Ethereum Proxy contract.

 ```
 code example of doing that
 ```

+**What is happening in the background?**

+When you request to burn and withdraw.
+The IC-side of the proxy contract calls Terabethia's `send_message` method.
+The serverless infrastructure picks up the message, parses and validates it, then does an `updateState` on the Ethereum proxy contract informing the burning of the tokens, so that the user can reclaim/unlock their ETH.